MarcoGarlet/Node.js/design_pattern/README.md

 * In my [example](code/creational/abstract_factory), we have two different concrete class (Warrior and Mage).
 For simplicity are the same concrete class for the factories but it is possible to have a different Warrior and Mage for the different factory extending the same interface.
 * Two different concrete factories (Evil and Good) that produce Warriors and Mage.

+## Static Factory

+* The static factory method in this [example](code/creational/static_factory) provides a way to encapsulate and control the object creation process within the Car class.
+* It separates the responsibility of object creation, offers flexibility, and simplifies the API for creating specific car models.
+* The static factory methods provide a single point of entry for creating instances of specific car models.
+This allows you to modify the creation logic or introduce additional steps without affecting the calling code.
+For example, you can add validation, caching, or additional customization during the creation process.

 # Structural Design Patterns

 * Adapter